 Sleep apnea has been associated in several studies with an increased risk of all-cause mortality.
 This means that sleep apnea increases your risk of dying from illnesses, conditions, or accidents–in one study by a factor of six.
 This effect is most pronounced in severe sleep apnea, but all sleep apnea victims suffer it to some degree.
 In other studies, sleep apnea has been associated with increased risk of:

 - Car accidents

 To avoid these dangers, it is important to get successful treatment for your sleep apnea.

 For most people, the first-line treatment for sleep apnea is Continuous Positive Airway Pressure (CPAP).
 CPAP is a pump-and-mask arrangement that pumps air continuously into your throat and lungs to keep your airway open.
 Although this is very effective when properly used, many people cannot comply with the treatment.
 Studies have shown that as little as 25% of people adapt to using CPAP, and, as a result 75% of people prescribed CPAP continue to suffer the negative effects of sleep apnea.

 Another treatment option that many people find more comfortable, easier to comply with, and therefore more effective is oral appliance therapy.
 In oral appliance therapy, a mouthpiece is selected to address the causes of your airway collapse, typically the position of your jaw and/or tongue during sleep, and is fitted to keep your airway open while you sleep.
 For mild to moderate obstructive sleep apnea, this is a very effective treatment option.

-To learn more about sleep apnea and how we can help you avoid its potentially deadly consequences, please call or email Dallas Designer Smiles to schedule a consultation with Dallas sleep apnea dentist Dr. Daniel Strader today.
+To learn more about sleep apnea and how we can help you avoid its potentially deadly consequences, please call or email Designer Smiles to schedule a consultation with Dallas sleep apnea dentist Dr. Jeff Davies today.